 Your favourite place to grab a coffee?

 On a hot day, where do you like to chill out?

 Coming from Cronulla, we’re used to never getting a parking space at local beaches!
 We love Anderson’s Boat Shed in Booker Bay where we hang out by the wharf where it’s flat and the kids can play safely.

 How do you entertain the Wander Twins on a rainy day?

-We go to the ‘Cucumber Play Centre’, (what they call the Kincumber Play Centre!).
+We go to the ‘Cucumber Play Centre’, (what the kids call the Kincumber Play Centre).
 It’s hectic, but they love it.
 There’s bouncy castles, mini cars, basketball and slides all set inside a huge indoor space.
 It’s limited just for younger children, so they don’t get bowled over by bigger kids.

 What’s your family’s favourite outdoor playground?

 We love the Peninsula Recreation Park at Umina.
 It has a gated playground for the little ones, which helps when you need to keep your eyes everywhere.
 It also has a skate park, flying fox, climbing wall and areas to ride bikes or scooters.
 There’s even a café for us parents and local markets every third Sunday of the month.